RidouanBani/RidouanBani.github.io/_pages/about.md

   - /about.html
 ---

-In General, I am  interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal, spatial and temporal scales;  organizmal (from an individual cell to meta-ecosystem), spatial (local to global), and temporal (eco,evo,devo).
+In General, I am  interested in understanding mechanisms and processes causing biological patterns and how they change across different organismal (from an individual cell to meta-ecosystem), spatial (local to global) and temporal (eco/evo/devo) scales.

 **Ongoing:**
 > How the nature of species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?